 Also given that this is by many ways a horror based series, ambiance and tone are really important to note here.
 And here it's really good.
 Each scene utilizes it's music, silence and other elements perfectly.

 Yeah this is no shocker given the prerequisites of this review.
 My enjoyment was really high.
 Not only did it exceed my expectations, it captured the same emotion and then some I got from reading Go Nagai's original manga.
 The action had me on the edge of my seat and pumping my fist, the drama felt gripping, the sad moments were heart wrenching, the horror was really good, and was fairly on point with the music and sound design.
 If any nitpicks, the sound real estate was on the low side in some regards.
-But aside from that, this was one of my favorites.
-Favorite anime, anime of the year 2018, favorite show, favorite Netflix original.
+And certain plot points seemed rushed.
+But aside from that, this was one of my favorites of 2018.

 All in all, Devilman Crybaby is a perfect anime.
 It works well as an adaptation that respects it's source material and takes it's own liberties to stand out and nails the landing.
 If any disclaimers, emotionally prep yourself since it goes to dark territory on many occasion and has more than it's share of violence, gore, nudity, drug use and sex.
 Definitely an NSFW title.
 But a must watch NSFW title.